Nick Ainger: Parliamentary career

 Ainger was first elected for the seat of Pembrokeshire at the 1992 general election with a slender majority of 755.
 He re-elected in 1997 for the re-drawn seat of Carmarthen West and South Pembrokeshire with a majority of 9,621.

-From 1997 to 2001, Ainger served as the Parliamentary Private Secretary to the Wales Office, previously the Welsh Office, under Welsh SecretariesRon Davies, Alun Michael and Paul Murphy.
+From 1997 to 2001, Ainger served as the Parliamentary Private Secretary to the Wales Office, previously the Welsh Office, under Welsh Secretaries Ron Davies, Alun Michael and Paul Murphy.
 He was promoted to a Commons Whip and Lord Commissioner of the Treasury in 2001.
 In 2005, he was appointed Parliamentary Under-Secretary of State for Wales, a position he held until Tony Blair departed office in 2007.

 Ainger spent the remainder of his tenure in Parliament as a backbencher, serving on the Treasury Select Committee from November 2007 to May 2010.
 He campaigned on fuel poverty and better regulation of the banking industry.

 At the 2010 general election, Ainger was defeated by the Conservative candidate Simon Hart.